DukHKim/git-workshop/README.md

 git --version
 ```

-Also, create an account [here](https://github.com/).
+Also, create an account [here](https://github.com/) if you don't have one already.

+Finally, set up SSH on your github account by following these [two](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) [links](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

 #### Windows
-All of the git commands will be done through the `git bash` program.
+All of the git commands will be done through the `git bash` program, so make sure you have that open.

 #### Mac
-Open up the terminal app on your machine.
+Open up the terminal app!

 ## Bash